metio/terraform-provider-k8s/docs/data-sources/cluster_x_k8s_io_cluster_class_v1beta1_manifest.md

 - `max_unhealthy` (String) Any further remediation is only allowed if at most 'MaxUnhealthy' machines selected by'selector' are not healthy.
 - `node_startup_timeout` (String) Machines older than this duration without a node will be considered to havefailed and will be remediated.If you wish to disable this feature, set the value explicitly to 0.
-- `remediation_template` (Attributes) RemediationTemplate is a reference to a remediation templateprovided by an infrastructure provider.This field is completely optional, when filled, the MachineHealthCheck controllercreates a new object from the template referenced and hands off remediation of the machine toa controller that lives outside of Cluster API. (see [below for nested schema](#nestedatt--spec--workers--machine_deployments--strategy--remediation_template))
+- `remediation_template` (Attributes) RemediationTemplate is a reference to a remediation templateprovided by an infrastructure provider.This field is completely optional, when filled, the MachineHealthCheck controllercreates a new object from the template referenced and hands off remediation of the machine toa controller that lives outside of Cluster API. (see [below for nested schema](#nestedatt--spec--workers--machine_deployments--machine_health_check--remediation_template))
 - `unhealthy_conditions` (Attributes List) UnhealthyConditions contains a list of the conditions that determinewhether a node is considered unhealthy.
-The conditions are combined in alogical OR, i.e. if any of the conditions is met, the node is unhealthy. (see [below for nested schema](#nestedatt--spec--workers--machine_deployments--strategy--unhealthy_conditions))
+The conditions are combined in alogical OR, i.e. if any of the conditions is met, the node is unhealthy. (see [below for nested schema](#nestedatt--spec--workers--machine_deployments--machine_health_check--unhealthy_conditions))
 - `unhealthy_range` (String) Any further remediation is only allowed if the number of machines selected by 'selector' as not healthyis within the range of 'UnhealthyRange'.
 Takes precedence over MaxUnhealthy.Eg. '[3-5]' - This means that remediation will be allowed only when:(a) there are at least 3 unhealthy machines (and)(b) there are at most 5 unhealthy machines

-<a id="nestedatt--spec--workers--machine_deployments--strategy--remediation_template"></a>
+<a id="nestedatt--spec--workers--machine_deployments--machine_health_check--remediation_template"></a>
-### Nested Schema for `spec.workers.machine_deployments.strategy.remediation_template`
+### Nested Schema for `spec.workers.machine_deployments.machine_health_check.remediation_template`

 Optional: